Labour Day parade

 Anzac Day parades began in 1916 and are held annually throughout New Zealand on the morning of 25 April.
 They form part of a ceremony commemorating the 1915 Australian and New Zealand Army Corps (ANZAC) landing at Gallipoli, Turkey, and New Zealand’s war dead and veterans.

 The parade occurs in the late morning, following dawn remembrance services at local war memorials.
 Medal-wearing veterans march behind standards and banners to the main war memorials for commemorative services.
-They are joined by members of the armed forces, other community groups, and, more recently, by families and descendants of veterans.
+They are joined by members of the armed forces and other community groups, and, more recently, by families and descendants of veterans.

 Victory parades: VE and VJ days

-New Zealand found out about Germany’s surrender in the Second World War on 7 May 1945.
-But the government decreed that celebrations should wait for the official peace announcement on 9 May – Victory in Europe (VE) Day.
+New Zealand found out about Germany’s surrender in the Second World War on 7 May 1945, but the government decreed that celebrations should wait for the official peace announcement on 9 May – Victory in Europe (VE) Day.
 Dunedinites ignored the order and on 8 May flocked into the city to party.
 The town hall bells pealed and thousands milling in the Octagon broke into song.